LIFEHUBBER

 PageIndex is a vectorless, reasoning-based RAG framework for long-document retrieval, tree-structured indexing, traceable document search, and agent context workflows.

 The official repository presents PageIndex as a document index that turns PDFs or Markdown files into table-of-contents-like tree structures and lets LLMs reason over those sections for retrieval.
 The public materials include repo code, a PageIndex generation script, examples, an agentic vectorless RAG demo using OpenAI Agents SDK, developer docs, a chat platform, MCP and API options, and self-host, cloud, and private deployment paths.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is